bachya/linkding-cli/README.md

   URL  The URL to bookmark.  [required]

 Options:
+  -a, --archived                 Whether the newly-created bookmark should be
+                                 immediately archived.
   -d, --description DESCRIPTION  The description to give the bookmark.
   --tags TAG1,TAG2,...
 The tags to apply to the bookmark.
   -t, --title TITLE              The title to give the bookmark.